DUNE/dune_plot_style/guidelines.md

 The approval process for plots is out of scope of this document and covered elsewhere.

-The `dune-plot-style` package offers sensible default for `ROOT` and `matplotlib`, to aid following these recommendations.
+The `dune-plot-style` package offers sensible defaults for `ROOT` and `matplotlib`, to aid following these recommendations.
+Please see its `README`, or its `examples/` directory, for more on how to use the technical tools.
 Contributions to `dune-plot-style` for other plotting packages are welcome.

 ## Requirements